heplesser/nmbu_inf200_june2020/README.md

-# nmbu_inf200_june2020
-Material for the June block part of INF200 at NMBU.
+# Material for INF200 in the June block 2020

+This repository contains material for the June block project in INF200.
+This material comprises
+- the project description,
+- lecture notebooks,
+- example code.
+The material will be updated throughout the block period.

+You may use code from the examples in your own projects, provided you cite properly.

+Hans Ekkehard Plesser